 Our dad is Polish and my mum is Spanish.
 They met in Berlin and raised us in Granada, in the South of Spain.
 When Lita was a baby we all moved to Barcelona, where my mum’s family lived.

-We used to spend our summers between the Pyrinees and our house in the Countryside of Poland with my grandparents.
-It was a different culture and language but for us it was the best experience ever!
+We used to spend our summers between the Pyrenees and our house in the countryside of Poland with my grandparents.
+It was a different culture and language but for us, it was the best experience ever!
 Especially because we used to travel there by car.
-During the 2 days we spent on the car driving from Spain to Poland we would have the bes & most extreme time ever: we sang, drew, fought, laughed and had the longest ever:we had the opportunity to It used to takespending 2 days in the car.
-It was quite extreme but we bonded for ever.
+During the 2 days, we spent on the car driving from Spain to Poland we would have the best and most extreme time ever: we sang, drew, fought, and laughed.
+It was quite extreme but we bonded forever.

 What we like most about our house is that it is always full and everybody finds themselves at home.
 It is open to everyone and there’s always something going on.
 My parents like to have guests and even if we were already 7 at home they would always offer the couch to their friends.
 I love that spirit!

-What have taken you to where you are today?
+What got you to where you are today?

 But that’s something anecdotic.
 What has taken us to where we are (and where we dream to be one day) is the confidence of knowing that we are loved by our family no matter what.
 Our parents have always given us as much freedom as advice and have supported us in all our decisions.